Davixk/open-webui-extensions/tools/auto_web_search.md

 ## 🎯 Good query patterns

 - Ask specific, factual questions
 - Include entities, dates, or locations
 - Provide 1–3 related variations to broaden coverage

 Examples:

 - "What changed in Python 3.13 release notes?"
 - "Latest CVE advisories for OpenSSL 3.2"
 - ["NVIDIA earnings Q2 2025", "NVIDIA revenue Q2 2025"]

 ## 🛟 Troubleshooting

 - No results returned
   - Try narrower queries or add a second query variation
   - Check that your Open WebUI has network access from its host
 - Permission or user issues
   - The tool expects a valid user context in the UI; ensure you’re signed in and have permission to use extensions

 ## 🤝 Why this tool

 The goal is to make web search inside Open WebUI feel native: minimal setup, helpful streaming feedback, and clear citations you can trust.
 If your use case needs external search stacks, you can switch `SEARCH_MODE`, but the native path remains the recommended default.

-## ⚖️ License
+## 📜 License

-MIT © nokodo
+Source-Available – No Redistribution Without Permission Copyright (c) 2025 nokodo

+You are free to use, run, and modify this extension for personal or internal purposes.
+You may NOT redistribute, publish, sublicense or sell this extension or any modified version without prior explicit written consent from the author.
+All copies must retain this notice.
+Provided "AS IS" without warranty.
+Earlier pre-release versions may have been available under different terms.